whitedark9/medical-notes/src/pages/eye/index.md

 ![Eye Muscles](/eye/eye-muscles.webp)

 - The eye sits in a protective bony socket called `the orbit`
-- `Six extraoccular mucles` in the orbit are attached to the white part of the eye called `the sclera`.
+- `Six extraoccular muscles` in the orbit are attached to the white part of the eye called `the sclera`.
 They move the eye up and down, side to side, and rotate the eye.

 ## Surface of the Eye

 ![Surface of the Eye](/eye/surface-of-the-eye.webp)

 - The surface of the eye and the inner surface of the eyelids are covered with a clear membrane called `conjunctiva`.
 - Tears lubricate the eye and are made up of three layers - mucous layer, watery layer and oil layer.
 These three layers together are called `tear film`.
-Mucous layer is made by the conjunctiva.
-Watery part is made by the `lacrimal gland`, located under the outside edge of the eyebrow in the orbit.
-Oil layer is made by the `meibomian gland`.
+- Mucous layer is made by the conjunctiva.
+- Watery part is made by the `lacrimal gland`, located under the outside edge of the eyebrow in the orbit.
+- Oil layer is made by the `meibomian gland`.
 - Tears drain from the eye through the tear duct.

 ## Front of the Eye